Growing up ..

-I was the kid who had Zoobooks and checked out library books on all sort of animals Instead of cartoons, I would watch animal shows on the Discovery channel or Animal Planet.
+My name is Lisa and I've live in the small town of Sleepy Eye, Minnesota.
+While I only had smaller pets growing up, I've always loved all types of animals.
+I was the kid who had Zoobooks, checked out library books on all sort of animals, watched animal shows on the Discovery Channel, National Geographic, or Animal Planet.
 I immediately gravitated towards peoples' pets or livestock, finding more company with them than people.
-I was otherwise a very shy, stoic, and untalkative Tomboy.
-I enjoyed my independence and being alone.
-I preferred my toy animals, Teenage Mutant Ninja Turtles, and Batman over Barbies and babydolls. |
+I was otherwise a very shy, stoic, and untalkative tomboy.

-As I grew, I started showing larger animals, such as pigs leased from my uncle and Suffolk sheep leased by my ag teacher.
-I did very well with sheep - winning several of my classes and even going to the state fair and winning our class with my yearling Suffolk ewe, "Annabelle", in 2000.
-In high school, I joined Future Farmers of America (FFA) and participated on the poultry and horse judging teams.
+In high school, I started showing larger animals such as pigs and sheep.
+I did very well with the latter - winning several of my breeding ewe classes every year - even going to the state fair and winning our class with my yearling Suffolk breeding ewe, "Annabelle", in 2000.
+I also joined Future Farmers of America (FFA) and participated on the poultry and horse judging teams.
 I even won regional individual champion for poultry one year!
-I started my first job as part-time kitchen help at the age of 14 washing dishes, making pizzas, and doing prep work.
-When I turned 17, I worked at a nursing home in town as a nursing assistant until high school graduation in 2004. |
+And I started my first part-time job as kitchen help at the age of 14 washing dishes, making pizzas, and doing prep work at a restaurant.
+At 17, I worked at a nursing home as a nursing assistant until high school graduation in 2004.

-In addition to my coursework, I was able to do several independent study projects for credit with a favorite biology professor; I studied parasitic controls in a swine barn, extraction, counting and development of staining techniques of the Cyathocotyle bushiensis (Digenea) parasite I had extracted from segments of deceased ducks found and turned into the University by the DNR, and observation of veterinary dental and surgical procedures at the vet clinic I worked at. |
+I graduated Minnesota State University in 2009 with a bachelor's degree in biology (emphasis in animal sciences) and a minor in chemistry.
+I developed a special interest in genetics and reproduction.
+And I was able to do several independent study courses for credit with a favorite biology professor; the parasitic controls in a swine gestation and farrowing barn, the development of staining techniques of the Cyathocotyle bushiensis parasite I extracted from segments of deceased water fowl, and as a pre-veterinary intern at the vet clinic I worked at.

-At the boar stud, I was able to attend several expos, trade shows, symposiums, and listen to several speakers from all over the world.
+As the manager, I was able to attend several expos, trade shows, symposiums, and listen to several speakers from all over the world.
 I learned quite a bit on (swine) reproduction, artificial insemination, genetics, health, welfare, and more.
-I also picked up some very useful skills from working on the farm; maintenance, carpentry, and electrical. |
+I also picked up some very useful skills from working on the farm; maintenance, carpentry, and electric.

 I had spent the last 12 years in pigs.
-The hard work was beginning to take a toll on me physically.
+But the hard work was beginning to take a toll on me physically.
 By November 2016, in addition to other health issues, I decided to leave the swine industry.
-While I don't miss the long 12 hr.+ days the barn, in the I do miss being able to work with the pigs.
+That December, I was hired at a manufacturing plant in a neighboring town.
+By the end of February, about 2 months after hiring, I was awarded the Environmental/Safety Coordinator job as the current one was retiring. |

-By January of 2017, the lab opened for business with very primitive beginnings.
-Through trial and error, I had developed analysis procedures based off all my experience working at the boar stud.
-Within a couple months, the total number of submission samples had grown fairly substantially and I had to hire on another person.
-We had also made a big purchase of the IVOS II CASA system to help with faster cell grading and motility. |
+By January 1st of 2017, the lab opened for business with very primitive beginnings.
+Through trial and error, I had developed analysis procedures based off my experience working at the boar stud.
+Within a couple months, the total number of submission samples had grown fairly substantially, and I had to hire on another person. |

 As we were fairly new, the genetic company I worked with at the boar stud had approached the vet about using us as a foundation andrology lab to help develop procedures to set up their own additional reference labs in various other countries.
 We agreed as they brought a substantial amount of business to the lab and continue to do so today.